-On January 30, 2015, the Company issued \$8.0 million Tranche F debentures to Glencore that bear interest at 12-month US dollar LIBOR plus 8.0%.
-On April 15, 2015, the Company issued \$8.0 million Tranche G debentures to Glencore that bear interest at 12-month US dollar LIBOR plus 8.0%.
+On January 30, 2015, the Company issued \$8.0 million Tranche F secured debentures to Glencore that bear interest at 12-month US dollar LIBOR plus 8.0%.
+On April 15, 2015, the Company issued \$8.0 million Tranche G secured debentures to Glencore that bear interest at 12-month US dollar LIBOR plus 8.0%.
+On July 1, 2015, the Company issued \$8.0 million Tranche H secured debentures to Glencore that bear interest at 12-month US dollar LIBOR plus 8.0%.
 The Company has provided security on these debentures covering all of the assets of PolyMet and PolyMet US, including a pledge of PolyMet's 100% shareholding in PolyMet US.
 The due date of these debentures is the earlier of (i) the availability of at least \$100 million of finance provided the Company demonstrates repayment is prudent or (ii) March 31, 2016, on which date all principal and interest accrued to such date will be due and payable.
-All borrowing costs were eligible for capitalization and 100% of these costs were capitalized during the three months ended April 30, 2015.
+All borrowing costs were capitalized during the six months ended July 31, 2015.

-As at April 30, 2015 and for the three months ended April 30, 2015 Unaudited - Tabular amounts in thousands of U.S. Dollars, except for number of shares and price per share a) Share Issuances for Cash b) Share-Based Compensation
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Unaudited - Tabular amounts in thousands of U.S. Dollars, except for number of shares and price per share a) Share Issuances for Cash b) Share-Based Compensation